Holly-Horwood/keto_pantry/README.md

 - Favicon was generated using favicon.io
 -   You Tube.
 JS to change nav colour on scroll - Code courtesy of System 22 I.T.
 Solutions https://www.youtube.com/watch?v=AM-GT_0Uu5w
--   Accounts views.py lines 90-95 code courtesy of my tutor Dick Vlaanderen
+-   Accounts views.py lines 90-95 code courtesy of my tutor Dick Vlaanderen Accounts views.py lines 74-86 courtesy of Michael, tutor at Code Institute due to course validation code not working
 -   Google fonts: Roboto and Montserrat
 -   Registration and login background photo by Kelly Sikkema on Unsplash